Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 ### gitignore

-To have git ignore any files that you do not want to push, create a file called `.gitignore` in the root of your project file.
+To have Git ignore any files that you do not want to push, create a file called `.gitignore` in the root of your project folder.
 Add the paths and file names for those files:

 ```git
 index.html
 js/test.js
 ```

 For large repositories, this file will have a lot of entries.
 For some npm commands like `npx create-react-app` this file will be created for you.
-Here is the ignore file from a project where I used that command:
+Here is the ignore file from a project where I used that CRA command:

 ```sh
 # dependencies